joachim-gassen/accframe/README.md

 ## Setup

 This repository contains the code to run the LLM-based experiments outlined in the paper and also the experimental data collected from these runs.
 The 'botex' python package that facilitates the use of LLMs as oTree participants is [here](https://github.com/joachim-gassen/botex).
+A walk-through for the package, documenting how you can use it on your own oTree exercises, is available [here](https://github.com/botex_experiments/).

 The oTree experiments conducted are implemented by using oTree and the raw data of the experimental runs are in `data/exp_runs`.
 The current output of the code is available in the `static` folder of this repo.